 A charming yet honest memoir of one Upper West side housewife who finds herself saying good-bye to Starbucks and all her notions of “home” when she and her husband are outsourced to Hyderabad.
 Jenny Feldon imagined life in India as a glitzy yoga whirlwind.
 Instead she found buffalo-related traffic jams.
 Jenny struggled to fight the depression, bitterness, and anger as her sense of self and her marriage began to unravel.
 And it was all India’s fault–wasn’t it?
 Equally frustrating, revealing, and amusing, this is the true story of an accidental housewife trapped in the third world.”

-This was a tough review to write.
+This was a tough review to write, I do not like to write negative reviews.
 I finished the book a couple weeks ago but had a hard time writing the less than positive review.
 I enjoy travel memoirs and books where people learn how to appreciate what they have.

 Karma Gone Bad tells Jenny’s story of going from a twenty-something Upper West Sider who does yoga, buys designer clothes and drinks Starbucks to an American housewife in a third world country.
 Jenny doesn’t choose to live in India but follows her husband there when he feels he doesn’t have a choice in order to keep his job.